-The circumstances surrounding most executive director terminations are usually more complicated than they appear.
+The circumstances surrounding most executive director terminations are often more complicated than they appear.
 I’ll leave the termination process to the legal experts.
 Instead, this article covers how to put the organization back on track after the inevitable trauma of a termination.

-This attitude can blind the board to the other very real underlying problems that helped to precipitate the termination, including the board’s potential complicity in creating some of the circumstances that led to the departure.
+This attitude can blind the board to other, very real underlying problems that helped to precipitate the termination.
+Such as failing to recognize the board’s role in creating some of the circumstances that led to the departure.

 Often, they begin by looking for someone who is something of a mirror opposite of the departed executive.
-Fresh off the heels of the termination, the board usually starts seeking candidates who have strengths where the departed executive had weaknesses.
+Fresh off the heels of the termination, the board starts seeking candidates who have strengths where the departed executive had weaknesses.

 Compensating for deficiencies in your next hire is setting up a rebound relationship.
 Maybe it’ll work.
 Most likely, it won’t.